neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     BFS is a traversal algorithm, which explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.

-.. py:function:: gds.bridges.stream(G: Graph, **config: Any) -> DataFrame
+.. py:function:: gds.bridges.stream(G: Graph, **config: Any) -> Series[Any]

     An algorithm to find Bridge edges in a graph.

 .. py:function:: gds.bridges.stream.estimate(G: Graph, **config: Any) -> Series[Any]

-    An algorithm to find Bridge edges in a graph.
+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.closeness.mutate(G: Graph, **config: Any) -> Series[Any]